OmSinha07/bookstore-api/README.md

 ### 3. Configure PostgreSQL
 Create a PostgreSQL database named Books (or any name you prefer).

-Create a .env file in the project root and add your DB connection string:
+.env file is present in the project root and add your DB connection string:

 DATABASE_URL=postgresql://<username>:<password>@localhost:5432/Books